chanbengz/SUSTech_CS_Notes/docs/index.md

 # Welcome to my notes

+!!!warning
+    This wiki is still under construction.
+Stay tuned.

 ## Intro

 This wiki aims to help to teach yourself the CS courses in SUSTech, and also severs as a backup for the course materials.